 About Our Classes

-Most Einstein’s Workshop’s school year classes are taken through a school-year-long “concentration.”
+Many Einstein’s Workshop’s school year classes are offered through a school-year-long “concentration.”
 Concentrations meet on the same day and at the same time all school year.
 Most concentrations consist of four of our popular classes for a given interest and age range.
 This way, kids can enjoy a school year full of STEAM learning and families get a consistent schedule.
 Students may join concentrations throughout the academic year, usually at the quarter mark.
 If students want to try something new, they can switch to a different concentration at the end of each quarter.
-A few concentrations may be entered on a rolling basis throughout the school year.
+Many of our concentrations may be entered on a rolling basis throughout the school year.

 Minecraft Statue of LibertyThe kids think they’re playing a game, but we know they’re learning a lot!
-Starting in first grade, kids learn math, architecture, and roller coaster design, all inside Minecraft.
+Starting in first grade, kids learn math, architecture, roller coaster design, and basic programming skills including how to modify Minecraft.
 By fourth grade, we’re teaching them medieval history, electronics, and computer programming.
 Minecraft is a great motivator!
-We’ve got kindergarten Minecraft fans covered too; they learn basic digital citizenship skills and how to use computers, including keyboard and mouse skills, in our Minecraft Adventures Club (see below).
+We’ve got kindergarten Minecraft fans covered too; they learn basic digital citizenship skills and how to use computers, including keyboard and mouse skills, in our Minecraft Adventures Club.

 LEGO Engineering and Robotics (FIRST LEGO League)

 Einstein’s Workshop started as a FIRST LEGO League, so FLL will always be near and dear to us.
 Younger kids learn LEGO robotics using human power–cranks, levers, winches–and electronics–motors, sensors, and computers.
 Then they put their skills to work as part of a FIRST LEGO League Explore team.
-After the class is over, teams present at a Robotics Festival where they celebrate their hard work with family and friends.
+Teams present at our Robotics Festival where they celebrate their hard work with family and friends.
 Often other teams from around Massachusetts participate in the same festival.
-Students end the year as Jr. LEGO Masters!

 Rainbow model homeHands on STEAM is a great introduction to Einstein’s Workshop and Maker culture.
 Younger students (grades K-1) get a taste of robotics, programming, science, engineering, and inventing.
-They learn what it’s like to be a mad scientist, treasure hunter, or inventor!
+They delve into a new topic every quarter.

-Slightly older students design and test things that fly, try advanced LEGO robotics, build handmade robots and upcycled machines, and learn various methods to use computers to make art.
+Slightly older students design and test things that fly, try advanced LEGO robotics, build handmade robots and upcycled machines, and learn what it takes to be a spy.

-Starting in grade 4, students learn how to design 3D-printable objects, design and make their own laser-cut glowboxes or other inventions, learn stop motion animation, electronics, computer art, and design their own board games.
+Starting in grade 4, students transition to our 3D-Print and Lasercut Design and Fabrication courses where they learn how to design 3D-printable objects, design and make their own laser-cut glowboxes or other inventions, learn stop motion animation, electronics, computer art, and design their own board games.

 By middle school, our students are learning arduino and other electronics in addition to refining their 3D design and other maker skills.